 Inside the main hall of Vinh Trang Pagoda

 The pagoda houses many fine artworks created by generations of artisans throughout Vietnam.
 For example, in the middle of the main column is a set of eight fairies, made around 1907 – 1908, by local artisans.
-The two main pillars, carved with the four Holy Beasts in Vietnam, were donated by Mrs Le Thi Ngoi in Ba Tri (Ben Tre) in 1909.
+The two main pillars, carved with the four Holy Beasts, were donated by Mrs. Le Thi Ngoi in Ba Tri (Ben Tre, now Vinh Long Province) in 1909.

 In the pagoda, there are also 3 large Buddha statues: Amitabha, 98 cm high; Guanyin and Mahasthamaprapta, 93 cm high; and a large bronze bell, 1.2 m high, weighing about 150 kg with the word “Vinh Truong Tu” engraved on its body, cast in 1854.